Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

 The epoch table being generated when HyperOpting + the number of the epoch you used is also very helpful, so we can easily rule out if your test results are exploited.
 (See [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/)!)

 # Common mistakes

+### HyperOpting: +300 epochs, no results yet
+Make sure you have [downloaded the candle data](#download-staticpairlists) needed for your HyperOpt.

+This is also possible because of how MoniGoMani handles the automatic filtering of total signals needed that would be impossible too reach during HyperOpt.
+If MGM detects impossible too reach signals then it forces the bot to do nothing for that epoch.

+Because of this reason it's normal that you can have 200-300 epochs without a result.
+However if after 300-400 epochs you still get nothing, then its recommended to stop your HyperOpt and start a clean new one on another random state.

 ### TypeError: integer argument expected, got float
 You likely are using a `Float` value where you should be using a `Integer` value.
 Hopefully your error will show more information about which Parameter.